 7 Phonological Awareness (ROAR-Phoneme)

 Phonological awareness (PA), or phonological processing more broadly, refers to a metalinguistic skill that enables an individual to reflect upon and manipulate the sound structure of spoken language (Tunmer, Herriman, and Nesdale 1988), at the level of (1) words and syllables, (2) onsets and rimes, or (3) phonemes independent of their meaning (Stanovich 2017; Treiman and Zukowski 1991).
 PA skills emerge early, develop rapidly throughout childhood (Nittrouer, Studdert-Kennedy, and McGowan 1989), and have important implications for literacy achievement (Moyle, Heilmann, and Berman 2013).
 To learn how to read, a child needs to be aware of the arbitrary and conventional correspondence between the sound structure of language and the rules for how it is written (Anthony and Francis 2005).
 Thus, measures of PA are an important indicator of early reading development and are one of the most established measures in dyslexia screening.
-ROAR-Phoneme was developed and validated as an efficient, precise and automated measure of PA that does not depend on verbal responses (Gijbels et al. 2024).
-Gijbels et al. (2024) provide a detailed account of the research, development and validation process, and we lay out the pertinent technical details here.
+ROAR-Phoneme was developed and validated as an efficient, precise and automated measure of PA that does not depend on verbal responses (Gijbels, Burkhardt, and Ma 2024).
+Gijbels, Burkhardt, and Ma (2024) provide a detailed account of the research, development and validation process, and we lay out the pertinent technical details here.

 7.1 Structure of the task